 In any case, the magic happens in that sweet spot where Cost, Performance and Simplicity are perfectly balanced according to your needs.
 Keep in mind through, that, as the case with most technologies, whatever you choose today will probably be outdated sooner than you expect, so make sure to reassess your options on the ongoing basis.

 While there is no one, generic “right” answer, there are better and worse choices for every specific use case.
 And there is much to be lost by choosing poorly.
-A strong data warehouse comparsion exercise includes evaluating the different types of data warehouses along the following factors:
+A strong data warehouse comparsion exercise includes evaluating the different types of data warehouses and data warehouse architecture along the following factors:

 - Cloud vs. on-prem